 Durham is a city of champions.
-You no doubt know about the Blue Devils 2010 NCAA men’s basketball championship, but there are plenty more reasons to cheer.
-The Durham Bulls, the AAA affiliate of the Tampa Bay Rays, are perennial contenders, and the NHL’s Carolina Hurricanes hosted the 2011 NHL All Star Game.
+You no doubt know about the Blue Devils 2015 NCAA men’s basketball championship, but there are plenty more reasons to cheer.
+The Durham Bulls, the AAA affiliate of the Tampa Bay Rays, are perennial contenders, and the NHL’s Carolina Hurricanes are Stanley Cup winners.
 And fortunately, this big league talent comes at minor league prices.

 Ever dream of becoming a Cameron Crazy?
 Well, now’s your chance.
 College basketball’s greatest ambience, and one of its finest teams are just steps away from the Law School.
 But even when basketball season isn’t in full swing, enjoy Duke’s other sports, or participate in one of the many club and intramural teams yourself.
 The forgiving climate makes an active, healthy lifestyle easy.

-The world record for the loudest indoor sporting event was set at a Hurricanes game at the RBC Center.
+Home ice for this championship team is PNC Arena in nearby Raleigh.
 It might seem strange that a southern town would take ice hockey so seriously, but the Canes inspire that kind of loyalty in their fans.
 Just try to be a sports fan here and not catch Hurricanes fever.

 Our area's professional soccer team, the RailHawks are a founding member of the North American Soccer League.
 See them play in Cary, about 30 minutes from Durham.
 You can also find lots of amateur leagues if you’d rather play than watch.